ana-cozma/blog/content/coffee/handling-customer-support-tickets/index.md

 **Tip** When we see an engineer brilliant at debugging complex systems, the tendency is to give them more tickets to handle because they can 'fix it fast'.
 Don't.
 That person is a _precious resource that should be given only the most complex tickets_.
 Leave the groundwork to the rest of the team.
 This will also help with the onboarding process and will help the team to grow.

-### 3. Don't let customer support people assume the issue in the ticket is the root cause
+### 3. Don't let the customer support people assume the issue in the ticket is the root cause

 Alrighty!
 Customer support people are not technical people.
 This is not a bad thing, their biggest asset is communicating with the clients.
 They are the ones that are in direct contact with the clients and they are the ones that know the clients the best.
 They are the ones that can provide the most valuable information about the issue.